awidesky/JCipherUtil/README.md

 You can just pick a cipher/hash algorithm to use, and way to go!

 Most of the modern algorithms(AES/ChaCha/RSA/ECDH/XDH/SHA) are supported.
-For detail, please obtain the javadoc from [releases](https://github.com/awidesky/JCipherUtil/releases).(I spent TONs of time writting it)
+For detail, please obtain the javadoc from [releases](https://github.com/awidesky/JCipherUtil/releases) or [maven repository](https://repo1.maven.org/maven2/io/github/awidesky/JCipherUtil/).(I spent TONs of time writting it)

 * [Examples](#examples)